This post may contain affiliate links. Please read our disclosure policy.

 Having children brings a whole new perspective to being on time for anything.
 Whether it’s your baby that needs to nurse the MOMENT you are ready to step out the door, your potty-training toddler that has to go potty as you’re ready to leave for the doctor’s appointment, or your 6-year-old dragging their feet on a school morning.
 Sometimes it seems you have no control!

-But what I have also learned (and remind myself of daily) is that what is most important in those 1-2 hours before school is NOT that my kids are dressed appropriately with teeth brushed and hair combed.
+What I have also learned (and remind myself of daily) is that what is most important in those 1-2 hours before school is NOT that my kids are dressed appropriately with teeth brushed and hair combed.
 It is NOT that I fed them a nutritionally sound breakfast.
 And it is NOT that they arrived at school on time.

 What’s My Rule (For ME!)
 On School Mornings?

-Not that I fussed at our kids this morning because someone was dragging their feet getting out of bed and then spilled abowl of cereal.
+Not that I fussed at our kids this morning because someone was dragging their feet getting out of bed, and then spilled a bowl of cereal.
 Not that my kids got into an argument, and I yelled at them for not working things out.

 Because it’s true what they say, “the way we talk becomes our child’s inner voice,” which means that what we say in the morning will replay in their minds all day long.
 We must do what we can to keep frustration, stress, and negativity at bay in those few hours before school.